Frequently Asked Questions

 Why Bother

-My favorite logging software works fine.
+My favorite Field Day logging software works fine.
 Why would I switch?

 My club uses paper logs and a spreadsheet.
 We do fine.